digitalocean/do_user_scripts/README.md

 within it, including the target platform and a description any needed user input.
 As these scripts are not interactive, please use the standardized format of **`<%DESCRIPTIVE_NAME%>`** variables that should be provided by the user before running the script.
+(See the `examples/` directory.)